 Here are a few more pictures of sites at Alum Creek:

 During our first visit to Alum Creek, Kristin was not impressed with the shower houses, which were older and in need of some upkeep.
 The good news is that in the time since, the state park has updated their bathrooms and they were in much nicer condition during our recent visit.
 Unfortunately because Kristin was pretty sick on our recent camping trip, neither of us remembered to take pictures of the updated bath house. 🙁

 The campground offered a private campers’ beach and a campers’ boat launch area with access to the unlimited horsepower lake.
 Some campsites along the water also had the ability for boats to pull directly up to the sites.
 Other features at the campground included volleyball and basketball courts, horseshoe pits, playground, nature center, and a primitive equestrian camping area.

 During both visits to Alum Creek State Park we did some touring of the Columbus area.
 All of our touring destinations were less than an hour from the campground.
 Some of the touring highlights of this and past trips included:

 - The Columbus Zoo: considered one of the best zoos–if not the best–in the nation

 - The Graeter’s Ice Cream self-guided tour at the Bethel Road location

-There were more things we wished we had had time to do, including a tour of the American Whistle Corporation and a visit to Topiary Park.
+There were more things we wished we had had time to do, including a visit to Topiary Park.
 We are pondering a future return trip to Columbus to coincide with the Ohio State Fair–we’ve never taken the kiddos there and I would love to take a walk down memory lane.